ptyork/f_table/docs/usage.md

 Default `col_defs` create auto-sized, left-aligned cells.
 Default `header_defs` create auto-sized, center-aligned cells.

-## Table Width and Style
+## Style and Table Width

-- `style` specifies the style class to use to render the table
+- `style` specifies the style class to use to render the table.
+See below for the list of included options.
-- `table_width` constrains the entire rendered table width if desired
+- `table_width` constrains the entire rendered table width if desired.
+Note that this is the actual total width of the string, including all borders and padding.
-- `lazy_end=True` omits the rightmost border (useful for compact logs)
+- `lazy_end=True` omits the rightmost border.
+This is especiall useful for log files that may have long messages, as often you want them nicely formatted, but you also want to avoid line wrapping and keep each entry on a single line.
-- `separate_rows=True` draws a divider between each data row
+- `separate_rows=True` draws a divider line between each data row.
+- `preprocessors`/`postprocessors` (advanced): column-indexed callbacks.
+  Preprocessors run before formatting and influence widths; postprocessors run after sizing/wrapping for decorations like colors/styles (should not change displayed width).

 The following is a more complete, styled example: